aunghtetnay/pyonerip/README.md

 - Use a faster internet connection or a server with higher bandwidth
 - Use a faster machine or a machine with more cores for the ripping process
-- Optimize the Puppeteer and ffmpeg settings to reduce the CPU and memory usage
+- Optimize ffmpeg settings to reduce the CPU and memory usage

+## To-Do

+- Improve error handling and error messages
+- Implement a progress bar or other visual feedback for the download process
+- ~ Add support for downloading subtitles or other video metadata ~
+- ~ Implement automatic detection of the available resolutions for a given video ID ~
+- ~ Add support for downloading multiple resolutions of the same video ID simultaneously ~

 ## License